Children of all ages will be delighted to discover all the surprises in store! Here are some of our favorites…

-For the more adventurous, Georgetown’s history includes several famous ghosts…Alice, The Gray Man, the English Solider, and more!
+For the more adventurous, Georgetown’s history includes several famous ghosts…Alice, The Gray Man, the English Soldier, and more!
 Watch around every corner…you never know where they will end up next.
 To learn more about these and other spirits, book a tour with Ghosts of Georgetown Lantern Tours or Walking Shadows Ghost Tours, both in Georgetown.

 It is never too early to learn the game!
-With over twenty championship gold courses, instructors and golf schools, children will delight in perfecting their swing!
+With more than 20 championship golf courses, instructors and schools, children will delight in perfecting their swing!